tingyushi/Space_Invaders/README.md

 ## We added the following features:
 1. Allow double player mode
 2. Add three additional game items(You can check the introduction at the beginning of the game)
+3. We also completed comprehensive software engineering documents, please check Doc folder

+## This project is coopreated with Jiacheng Wu and Qianlin Chen